go-task/task/docs/usage.md

       - public/style.css
 ```

 `sources` and `generates` can be files or file patterns.
-When both are given,
+When given,
-Task will compare the checksum of the files to determine if it's
+Task will compare the checksum of the source files to determine if it's
 necessary to run the task.
 If not, it will just print a message like
 `Task "js" is up to date`.
 You will probably want to ignore the `.task` folder in your `.gitignore` file